 If you're not sure what size to order, most stores have staff who can help you choose the correct size.

-Suit jackets are typically sized with the number of inches around your chest.
+Suit jackets are typically sized with the number of inches around your chest measurement.
 If you have a larger or smaller frame, many stores offer custom sizing so you can order a suit that fits you perfectly.

 Suit Buying Dos And Don'ts